Creating the Right Environment

 A container such as a 14-gallon (or larger) plastic tote or a bin made of untreated wood works well.
 It needs to be covered to keep light, flies and other pests out, and have air vents and drainage holes.
 A bin that is 8-12” deep is best.

-Bedding can be a mix of shredded newspaper, small pieces of cardboard, coir (fiber from the outer husk of the coconut), peat moss, straw and/or leaves.
+Bedding can be a mix of shredded newspaper, small pieces of cardboard, coir (fiber from the outer husk of the coconut), straw and/or leaves.
+Avoid peat moss.
 Combine two or three types of bedding to create air space and allow for movement of the worms.
 Include a handful of vermiculite or soil with the bedding to give the worms grit to aid their digestion.
 Fill the bin ¾ full of bedding and moisten.
 It should feel as damp as a wrung out sponge.
 Worms breathe through their skin and need moisture to survive.
 If the environment becomes too dry, they will try to escape or die.
 As the worms eat the bedding and the level falls, add more bedding to keep it at the original level.

 Worms do not eat the food scraps directly; they consume the microbes on the decomposing food.
 Cutting up large or hard pieces will increase the rate of decay.
 Leaving the scraps to mold is another option.
 Do not liquefy the scraps as this will cause the bin to become too moist, creating anaerobic conditions which are toxic to the worms.